dotnet/docs-mobile/docs/android/binding-libs/advanced-concepts/resolving-java-dependencies.md

 </ItemGroup>
 ```

+> [!NOTE]
-> Note: If the dependency library has its own dependencies, you will be required to ensure they are fulfilled.
+> If the dependency library has its own dependencies, you will be required to ensure they are fulfilled.

 ## `<AndroidIgnoredJavaDependency>`